varada-raj/Cold-Email-Generator/README.md

+Here's your **updated GitHub README** with **Streamlit** included for app deployment:

+---

 # **🚀 AI-Powered Cold Email Generation**

 ## **📌 Overview**
-This project automates the process of generating **B2B cold emails** using **LLMs** and **vector databases**.
+This project automates the process of generating **B2B cold emails** using **LLMs, vector databases, and Streamlit** for a user-friendly interface.

 Companies often hire professionals from other firms for projects.
-To facilitate this, organizations send cold emails to address staffing requirements by extracting job postings from official websites.

-Our system leverages **LangChain**, **LLMs**, and **ChromaDB** to streamline this process by automatically generating **personalized cold emails** based on extracted job descriptions.
+To facilitate this, organizations send **cold emails** by extracting job postings from official websites.
+This project uses **LangChain, ChromaDB, and ChatGroq LLM** to streamline and automate the process, generating **personalized cold emails** based on extracted job descriptions.

 ---